ant-design/ant-design-pro-site/docs/advanced-menu.en-US.md

 type: Advanced Usage
 ---

-Pro Intermediate will re-read the config / config.tsx Intermediate Route and configure it as the ProLayout menu data to generate the menu, and cooperate with [plugin-access`] (https://umijs.org/plugins/plugin-access).
-It is convenient to manage the authority of this menu.
+By default, Pro will read the routes configuration in `config/config.tsx` as the menu data of ProLayout to generate the menu.
+If you cooperate with [`plugin-access`](https://umijs.org/plugins/plugin-access), you can easily manage the authority of the menu.
 This mode can meet most of the needs, but the complexity of the business is always there, and sometimes it requires some advanced usage.

 ## Request the menu from the server